 In 2013, Fishman began publishing an on-going blog consisting of timely and provocative articles about global water issues and events, global public art projects and The Wave Interactive Public Art Project.

 In 2017, Fishman published an article entitled, Why Artists Need to Know About Global Warming's "Six Americas" and the Yale Program on Climate Change Communication" for the blog, Artists and Climate Change.
 She subsequently became an on-going contributor to the publication, which is tracking work by visual artists, playwrights, dancers, filmmakers, poets, novelists, photographers, musicians and artists of other genres that focus on the topic of climate change.
-Starting in September of 2017, Fishman began writing a year-long series, entitled, "Imagining Water," on the growing number of exhibitions, performances and publications that are popping up in museums, galleries and public spaces around the world with water as a theme.
+Starting in September of 2017, Fishman began writing a year-long series, entitled, "Imagining Water," on the growing number of exhibitions, performances, projects and publications that are popping up in museums, galleries and public spaces around the world with water as a theme.
 The posts are listed below: